-- The proposal provides suitable landscaped areas for tree planting to be used and enjoyed by the residents (subject to the landscape conditions discussed above); - The proposed development is compatible with surrounding development and the desired future character of the neighbourhood in relation to building bulk, form and scale as viewed from the street; - The proposal does not result in any unacceptable adverse amenity impacts to the surrounding properties.
+- The proposal retains suitable Landscaped Areas for tree planting and private open space, to be used and enjoyed by the residents. - The proposed development will remain compatible with the surrounding development and the desired future character of the neighbourhood in relation to building bulk, form and scale as viewed from the street - the footprint and bulk, scale and appearance of the building will not alter. - The proposal does not result in any undue adverse amenity impacts to the surrounding properties.